-Economics for class 12 is an enhanced level of class 11.
-In class 11 we had studied the basic fundamental aspects of the subject.
-And, in class 12 it is a progressed degree of concepts.
+Economics for CBSE Class 12 is an enhanced level of Class 11.
+In previous classes, we study the basic fundamental aspects of the subject.
+In Class 12 it is an advanced degree of those concepts.
+Students can directly access the CBSE Syllabus for each academic years by clicking on the link above.

 Theory: 80 Marks